emilythestrangee/myDFIR_SOC/Day 27 - Investigate RDP Brute Force Attack.md

 - Searched for successful Windows logons for the account I used with `event.code:4624` and the ip.
 This returned multiple sessions.

 - I inspected the earliest session first and copied its `TargetLogonId`.
-That session showed a successful logon that immediately logged off — consistent with an automated scan/tool.
+That session showed a successful logon that immediately logged off — consistent with an automated scan/tool, since it all happened within a difference .
 (This matched the Crowbar behavior we ran when it found the password.)

 - I went back to the list of `TargetLogonId` values and tried the last one in the set.
 The first few had nothing interesting, but the next `TargetLogonId` I tried produced many related events — lots of process creation and activity logged.